PrasadGautham/web-wrapper-delivery-app/README.md

 - `driver pay`: what the fleet company pays the driver
 - `store charge`: what the fleet company charges the restaurant

+Each restaurant also has a driver-offer display setting for what the courier sees in the app:
+- `store to customer only`
+- `include commute to store plus delivery`

-Those values are snapped onto each order so historical reporting stays correct even if pricing rules change later.
+Those values are snapped onto each order so historical reporting and driver-facing offer metrics stay correct even if rules change later.

 ## Main Entry Points